Share This Guide, Choose Your Platform!

 - The number of USB ports may also be a factor depending on how many devices you plan to connect to your new computer.

-Further technical terms look out for
+Further technical terms look out for when searching for the best computers for small business owners

 - A good size RAM.
 This term stands for Random Access Memory, which is for storing and processing your current data.
 16GB RAM gives sufficient memory to run as many programs as you need but without slowing your computer down.
 This amount of memory is enough for any demanding software and other tasks such as video editing.